Learning to talk to our doctors…

 I have always been curious about an experience often reported by people describing their visits to medical professionals.

 Understandably, for some, visits to the doctor are anxiety-inducing experiences, especially when there is a need to discuss significant discomfort or an already-diagnosed chronic illness.
 Many would agree that their very presence in the doctor’s office for a medical examination causes some degree of regression and general unease.
 “White coat syndrome,” often resulting in elevated blood pressure readings, is a common experience and something taken for granted by both doctor and patient.

 Many people express displeasure with the brevity of their medical appointments and the resulting limited opportunity to discuss their complaints with their physician.
-Those complaints, frequently, may be more about their emotional issues as well as concerns about their medical condition.
-For many patients, their doctor is the only one with whom they share personal information of any kind and they may rely on their doctor’s response to help them determine the seriousness or lack of seriousness of their medical or emotional complaints.
+These complaints, frequently, may be more about their emotional issues than their medical condition.
+For many patients, their doctor is the only one with whom they share personal information of any kind and they may rely on their doctor’s response to help them determine the seriousness of their medical or physical complaints.